DevMountain/html-layout/README.md

 ### Directions

-Below are the very broad directions to finishing the 'third' clone.
+Below are the very broad directions to finishing the clone of the image in the 'third' folder.
 If you need more guidance there is a 'Follow Along' section right below these directions that will be a little more in dept. Have Fun!

 * Open 'third' folder.
 * Create a index.html file inside the 'third' folder.